nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/tracking.md

 If some participants/sessions have failed processing or have not been run yet, they should be [run again](./processing.md).

-Once the entire dataset has been processed with a pipeline, [Nipoppy extractors](./extraction.md) can be used to obtain analysis-ready imaging-derived phenotypes (IDPs).
+Once the dataset has been processed with a pipeline, [Nipoppy extractors](./extraction.md) can be used to obtain analysis-ready imaging-derived phenotypes (IDPs).